-The Religious Studies curriculum fits with our whole school aims by ensuring that students acquire core knowledge and understanding of the beliefs and practices of the religions and worldviews which not only shape their history and culture but which guide their own development.
-The modern world needs young people who are sufficiently confident in their own beliefs and values that they can respect the religious and cultural differences of others, and contribute to a cohesive and compassionate society.
+The Religious Studies curriculum fits with our whole school aims by ensuring that students acquire core knowledge and understanding of the beliefs and practices of the religions and worldviews which not only shape their history and culture, but which guide their own development.
+The modern world needs young people who are sufficiently confident in their own beliefs and values that they can respect the religious and cultural differences of everyone around us and contribute to a cohesive and compassionate society.

 Teachers facilitate this by having an ebullient and infectious passion for religion and world views.
 This passion creates curiosity, promotes independence and develops critical thinking in our students.